segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/pnotify/README.md

 ---------------

 `nonblock: {`
 * `nonblock: false` - Create a non-blocking notice.
-It lets the user click elements underneath it.
+It lets the client click elements underneath it.
 * `nonblock_opacity: .2` - The opacity of the notice (if it's non-blocking) when the mouse is over it.

 `}`